marcusstockton/SophieHR/SophieHR.Api/Readme.txt

 HereApi seems to have introduced a new payment platform so need to find a new api for looking up postcodes and gettig info.

+TODO:
+Replace all DTO's with Records.
+Remove automapper - do it my self seems to be the preferred way currently.